rmcanany/SolidEdgeHousekeeper/README.md

 ## INSTALLATION
 There is no installation per se.
 The preferred method is to download or clone the project and compile it yourself.

-If you can't compile source code, you can use the latest released version.
-At the top of this page, there is a 'Release' tab.
-Click it, then click the Assets dropdown.
-Select SolidEdgeHousekeeper.zip.
+The other option is to use the latest released version.
+At the top of file list above, click the 'Releases' tab.
+On that page, click the Assets dropdown.
+Select the most recent SolidEdgeHousekeeper-vX.X.X.zip.
 It should prompt you to save it.
 Choose a convenient location on your machine.
-Navigate to the zip file and extract it (probably by right-clicking and selecting Extract All).
+Extract the zip file (probably by right-clicking and selecting Extract All).
 Double-click the .exe file to run.

 ## OPERATION
 On each file type's tab, select which errors to detect.
-On the General tab, select which files to process by navigating to the desired input folder, and then clicking the desired directory search option.
+On the General tab, select whick files to process.
+This is done by browsing to the desired input folder, then clicking the desired directory search option.

-If any errors are found, a text file will be written to the input folder.
+If any errors are found, a log file will be written to the input folder.
 It will identify each error and the file in which it occurred.
 When processing is complete, a message box will give you the file name.

-The first time you use the program, you need to supply some user-specific information.
-This includes the location of your templates, material table, and the like.
-These are accessed on the Configuration Tab.
+The first time you use the program, some site-specific information is needed.
+This includes the location of your templates, material table, etc.  These are accessed on the Configuration Tab.

-You can interrupt the program before it is finished.
-When processing, the Cancel button changes to a Stop button.
+You can interrupt the program before it finishes.
+While processing, the Cancel button changes to a Stop button.
 Just click that to halt processing.
-It may take the program several seconds to register the request.
+It may take several seconds to register the request.
 It doesn't hurt to click it a couple of times.

 ## CAVEATS
 Since the program can process a large number of files in a short amount of time, it can be very taxing on Solid Edge.
 To maintain a clean environment, the program restarts Solid Edge periodically.
 This is by design and does not necessarily indicate a problem.

 However, problems can arise.
-Those cases will also be reported in the text file with the message 'Error processing file'.
+Those cases will also be reported in the log file with the message 'Error processing file'.
 A stack trace will be included, which may be useful for program debugging.

 Please note this is not a perfect program.
 It is not guaranteed not to mess up your files.
 Back up any files before using it.